Summer Intensives

 If a class is full, please join the waiting list!
 If we have 5 students on a list we can start creating another class or adding additional teachers to make class happen for you!

-(Please make sure to scroll inside the box below to see all the options)
+(Please make sure to scroll inside the box below to see all the options).
+Registration OPENS on July 20, 2024 and CLOSES on January 31, 2025.

 FREQUENTLY ASKED QUESTIONS

-• We have class options for PreK-4th Grade in our Clifton location.
+• We have class options for PreK-5th Grade in our Clifton location.
 If you have older students, please check out our headquarters in Hartwell!
 We offer classes for ages 3-18 there.

-• Classes are grouped by grade for the 23-24 school year.
+• Classes are grouped by grade for current school year.

 • Dancers must be at least 3 years old at the time of sign up to participate.